-Citation networks are directed social networks [20] between research papers, with nodes as papers and edges as citations between them.
-It is a form of network where link prediction can be applied without extra considerations about deleted edges or nodes; nodes and edges never disappear from citation networks.
-Community detection algorithms have been proven to detect communities in such existing networks [21] as well.
+Citation networks are directed social networks [32] between research papers, with nodes as papers and edges as citations between them.
+It is a form of a network where link prediction can be applied without extra considerations about deleted edges or nodes; nodes and edges never disappear from citation networks.
+Community detection algorithms have been proven to detect communities in existing social networks [35] as well.
 The goal of this research is to predict changes in community structures of citation networks by utilizing link prediction and community detection algorithms.
 The proposed model is explained next.